Bolanle Austen-Peters: Early life and career

+Awards and nominations

 Philanthropy

 She founded Terra Academy For The Arts (TAFTA) in partnership with MasterCard foundation to train 65,000 young adults over five years.
 Terra Academy for the arts offers FREE education to its students in sound, stage and set design, animation and scriptwriting.

 Austen-Peters has collaborated closely with the Nigerian Ministry of Culture to empower the creative industries through jobs and artistic projects.
 She was in 2015 recognised with the Award in Appreciation of Contribution to the Development of National Museum, Onikan, Lagos.
 In 2017, she collaborated with Lagos State Government to celebrate Lagos 50th anniversary.
 More than 9 sculptures were commissioned and placed around Lagos to bring light to the city’s history, culture and people.
 Perhaps the most well-known sculpture is Nigerian artist Abolore Sobayo’s sculpture of Afrobeat icon Fela Kuti.
 The sculpture salutes every Lagosian who has at one time or the other, fought for liberation.
 The sculpture is a celebration of Lagos and recognises the struggle of its citizens.
 Some of the other artists included in the project were Ade Odunfa, Hamza Atta, Segun Aiyesan, Umeh Bede, Gerald Chukwuma, Tayo Olayode and Terfa Adingi.
 She has been involved in the preservation and development of Nigerian languages throughout her career, and interviewed Nigerian author and Nobel Prize winner Wole Soyinka for the New York Times.
 Terra Kulture is collaborating with Mastercard Foundation to support 65,000 young creatives with job opportunities.

-In 2021, Austen-Peters collaborated with Google Arts & Culture, the Nigerian Tourism Development Corporation (NTDC) and six cultural institutions to celebrate the city of Lagos and it’s creative communities.
+In 2021, Austen-Peters collaborated with Google Arts & Culture, the Nigerian Tourism Development Corporation (NTDC) and six cultural institutions to celebrate the city of Lagos and its creative communities.
 The project ‘Èkó for Show: Explore Lagos’ highlighted the young generation of talented individuals and communities spanning music, art, photography, fashion, theatre, literature and food.
 Terra Kulture contributed with Street View imagery, photographs, videos and immersive stories about Lagos cultural hub.
 For the project launch, Austen-Peters created a dedicated behind-the-scenes YouTube series with Afrobeats artists Teni, Kizz Daniel and Reekado Banks, explaining their creative journey.